 We can offer:

-- certified copies of diplomas and transcripts of grades.
+certified copies of diplomas and transcripts of grades.
 Applicant whose education is from another country than Norway, need to also attach a certified translation of the diploma and transcript of grades to English or a Scandinavian language, if the original is not in any of these languages.
-It is required that the applicant enclose a review from NOKUT whether the education in question (bachelor and master degree) is of a scope and level that corresponds to the level of a Norwegian master’s degree.
-Please see www.nokut.no/en for more information about NOKUT’s general recognition.
+It is required that the applicant enclose a review from HK-dir whether the education in question (both bachelor and master degree) is of a scope and level that corresponds to the level of a Norwegian master’s degree.
+Please see https://hkdir.no/en/ for more information about HR-dir’s general recognition.
 This may take some time and we recommend you to apply as soon as you know you will apply for this position.
-If no answer within the application deadline, please enclose documentation from NOKUT that they have received your application
+If no answer within the application deadline, please enclose documentation from HK-dir that they have received your application

 The state labour force shall reflect the diversity of Norwegian society to the greatest extent possible.
 People with immigrant backgrounds and people with disabilities are encouraged to apply for the position.